MMScan: A Multi-Modal 3D Scene Dataset with Hierarchical Grounded Language Annotations

-\textbf{Implementation Details.} We implement four popular baselines, ScanRefer~\cite{scanrefer}, BUTD-DETR~\cite{butddetr}, ViL3DRef~\cite{vil3drel}, and EmbodiedScan~\cite{wang2023embodiedscan}, to establish the initial benchmark, considering that they are representative of different types of methods.
-Note that ViL3DRef requires a prior segmentation of the point cloud as the grounding foundation.
-We employ the bounding boxes predicted by a trained EmbodiedScan~\cite{wang2023embodiedscan} model for point cloud segmentation to ensure a fair comparison.
+\textbf{Implementation Details.} We implement seven popular baselines, ScanRefer~\cite{scanrefer}, BUTD-DETR~\cite{butddetr}, ViL3DRef~\cite{vil3drel}, ReGround3D~\cite{zhu2024scanreasonempowering3dvisual}, MVT~\cite{huang2022multiviewtransformer3dvisual},3D-VisTA~\cite{3dvista} and EmbodiedScan~\cite{wang2023embodiedscan}, to establish the initial benchmark, considering that they are representative of different types of methods.
+For two-stage approaches that first perform detection and then grounding (3D-VisTA,MVT,ViL3DRef) we employ the bounding boxes predicted by a trained EmbodiedScan~\cite{wang2023embodiedscan} model to ensure a fair comparison.
 In addition, we replace the RGB-D input of the EmbodiedScan grounding model with the reconstructed 3D point clouds and remove the image feature branch to keep the consistency with other baselines.

-\textbf{Results.} As shown in Tab.~\ref{tab:grounding}, although we train these grounding models with our dataset, the performance is much lower than previous grounding benchmarks (\emph{e.g.}, state-of-the-art 48.1\% accuracy on ScanRefer).
+\textbf{Results.} As shown in Tab.~\ref{tab:grounding-overall}, although we train these grounding models with our dataset, the performance is lower than previous grounding benchmarks (\emph{e.g.}, state-of-the-art 48.1\% accuracy on ScanRefer).
 The new challenges come from diverse and complex prompts that may need to involve LLMs and stronger 3D encoders, more difficult 9-DoF oriented box estimation in EmbodiedScan, and an uncertain number of grounding targets diverging from previous simple settings.
-In addition, we can find that the single-target performance is typically lower than that of inter-target, indicating that the model can understand inter-target relationships better.
-We conjecture that there are many small objects and appearance attributes that require involving the image modality to identify.
-It is also necessary to include image modality as the model design of EmbodiedScan to achieve better performance.
-We demonstrate several representative failure cases in the supplementary materials.
-Finally, we observe that ViL3DRef achieves high recall performance due to pretrained detection models on EmbodiedScan but encounters major problems when selecting the correct grounding targets.
-In contrast, the EmbodiedScan baseline achieves a better selection performance but can further improve the recall capability.
+In addition, we can find that two-stage approaches generally achieve better performance, which is consistent with other classical benchmarks~\cite{scanrefer,referit3d}.
+Among all the methods, ViL3DRef demonstrates the best overall performance and EmbodiedScan achieves the highest $AP_{box}$ scores.
+Notably, the $AP_{box}$ for each method is significantly lower than its $AP_{sample}$.
+This discrepancy arises because we treat all samples within the same subclass as a single category, whereas, in reality, there can be considerable variability in both the text and the target objects within the same subclass.
+Consequently, the model's confidence scores used for ranking may not be as comparable across different samples within the same subclass.
+It is evident that while EmbodiedScan has a lower AP compared to ViL3DRef and 3D-VisTA, its $AP_{box}$ is significantly higher.
+This suggests that the confidence scores produced by the end-to-end approach such as EmbodiedScan have a more consistent and well-distributed nature across different samples compared to those from two-stage methods.